santoshrajan/lispyscript/README.md

 ### Note to Contributors

+To build and run the tests do:

+  npm test

-To build all generated files and run the unit tests do:
+To build all generated files (including the browser bundle) do:

   npm run-script prepublish

-If browserify fails to find your lispyscript module - Consider adding the location of your lispyscript repo directory on your $NODE_PATH.
+Note if browserify fails to find your lispyscript module - Consider adding the location of your lispyscript repo directory on your $NODE_PATH.

 ### Change Log